In this article I reveal the 9 best places to workout outside in Chicago!

 Dig into the options below and start looking forward to your next workout!

-NOTE: All of the below spaces, aside from the beaches, are now open (Garfield Park Conservatory has a reservation system starting July 15th for its outdoor space), but they are still subject to social-distancing and other rules aimed at preventing large crowds.
+NOTE: All of the below spaces, aside from the beaches, are now open (Garfield Park Conservatory has a reservation system), but they are still subject to social-distancing and other rules aimed at preventing large crowds.
 Please take care of yourself and others and wear a mask if you are in an area where you can’t observe social-distancing.
 Also, please stay home if you are feeling unwell, and get tested if you have symptoms of coronavirus!

 1. South Pond Nature Area